Choosing the right winch can be a daunting task as there are a lot of options out there.

 The mounting location of the winch is another important consideration.
 Before choosing a winch, you need to find out how you’re going to mount your winch to the rig.

-There is three popular system that you can mount your winch.
+There is three popular systems that you can mount your winch.
 They are: Bumper mount, Multi-Mount and winch bumper.

 - Bumper Mount: The first and simplest option is the bumper mount.
 They’re very easy to install and provides excellent versatility.